Sergey-Gureev/progect_gen/README.md

 ```python
 "Dict[str, None]",  # catch-all for complex dictionaries
 ```

-This is a limitation of the openapi-generator Python template, not of project_gen itself.
+This is a limitation of the openapi-generator Python template, not of project_gen itself. or might be a specific Swagger bug -> talk with team